 It was actually quite funny because unlike other corporate workplaces we wear a uniform to work.
 It’s pretty great despite the fact its cheap, itchy and unflattering.
 We don’t have to pay for it and it makes getting ready for work in the morning SO much quicker.

 However when you see people every day in the same navy uniform, it is super strange to then see them, not just out of uniform, but dressed to the nines.
 The men in suits and ties and the women in beautiful gowns.
 Some people didn’t even recognise each other!

 It was a fun night with beautiful food and a cool photo booth but there was no dessert.
 I know right?
 So the next day I made this cake and ate a big piece.
 And at once, all was right in the world.
 I hope you love this cake as much as I did!

-1 cup candy (M&M's, malt balls, chocolate chips etc)
+- 1 cup assorted candy (M&M’s, malt balls, chocolate chips etc)